Arianee/arianee-sdk/packages/creator/README.md

 The method can throw:

-- `NotOwnerError` if the creator address is not the owner of the smart asset
+- `NotOwnerError` if the core address is not the owner of the smart asset

 #### `createAndStoreMessage`

-_⚠️ Requires the creator address to have an identity URI_.
+_⚠️ Requires the core address to have an identity URI_.

-Create a message and store its content in the Arianee Privacy Gateway set in the creator address's identity and return a `CreatedMessage`.
+Create a message and store its content in the Arianee Privacy Gateway set in the core address's identity and return a `CreatedMessage`.

 ```typescript
 public async createAndStoreMessage(